Provincial Roads 280 and 290

 Provincial Roads (PR) 280 and 290, in northern Manitoba, are owned and maintained by Manitoba Infrastructure.

+Stay safe on the roads this winter.
 Find out current conditions before you travel at:

 - Manitoba 511 - Road and Traveller Information website; call 511, or follow @MBGovRoads on Twitter.

 - Road Conditions for PR 280 group on Facebook.